LankanHawkeye/BEAR/README.md

 	```
 	sudo ./Install.sh
 	```
-	After you run Install.sh script, you may need to edit the **configuration file**.
+	After runnung Install.sh script, you may need to edit the **configuration file**.
 Configuration file is located in the folder configuration in the BEAR-master working folder.
 It is located as,

 		*./configuration/configuration.py*
 	You may have to edit the file to include an alternative Weka home directory. the defulat configuration file contain the following.